 Ryan and Amie

-Ryan and BDP staff member Amie have been a team for the past 4 years.
-Ryan says about Amie “she does a really great job being my primary and she’s really great to get along with.”
+Ryan and BDP staff member Amie have been a team for the past four years.
+Ryan says about Amie, “she does a really great job being my primary and she’s really great to get along with.”
 As Ryan’s “primary” staff person, Amie is responsible to help him with daily tasks such as budgeting and housework, but most important, she helps him realize his goals and dreams.
 For Ryan, this means keeping mentally healthy by incorporating exercise, planning positive activities, and writing about positive things that have happened.
 Amie (or another staff member) and Ryan walk almost every day on the Shoreline Interurban Trail near his home.
 Ryan’s best friend is also supported by BDP, and they often hang out enjoying music or going for walks.

 Ryan is enthusiastically working to improve his life and shape it into his version of success.
 Over the years, Ryan has had ups and downs.
 Along with daily help from Amie, Ryan gives much credit to his doctor at Sound Mental Health, and his supportive family for his current success.
 With help, Ryan is now making and achieving many of his goals; he is getting lots of exercise and eating well, he plans to attend more community events, and to connect more often with his friends, as well as make new friends.